HeathSA/HeathSA.github.io/Fireball_Testplan.md

 ## Summary Information
 ### Summary:
 ## Fireball is a budget game for PS2.
 The player controls a ball of fire, and traverses a landscape
-made of blocks of different materials.
-As the player sets fire to these blocks, they grow hotter. the hotter the player gets, the higher they can jump.
+## made of blocks of different materials.
+As the player sets fire to these blocks, they grow hotter.
+## the hotter the player gets, the higher they can jump.

 ### Environment/User Community:
 ## In-House, Blackbox Testing.

 ### Test Objectives:
 ## Squash Possible bugs, Shift Product to match Acceptance Criteria, Test Controls and Stability of the Game.

-### Acceptance Criteria (Estimated number of defect or internal test acceptance criteria)
-### References (List any reference documents)
+### Acceptance Criteria:
+## Game is Playable, Challenges can be completed, Objects can be unlocked, Game and scenes can load, Overlay and UI Function.
 ####
 ## Plan
 ### Test Description (Briefly describe what is being tested and any inputs needed for testing)